go101/go101/pages/generics/555-type-constraints-and-parameters.md

 func (Bytes) M() {}
 func (Blank) M() {}

-// The type set of P only contians one type:
+// The type set of P only contains one type:
 // []byte.
 type P interface {[]byte}